 - Is there an element that will tug on their heartstrings?
 (Or elicit some other emotion?)

-- What can you write about that will set this release apart?
+- What can you write about that will set this release apart from others the news outlet receives?

-Any press release is already up against hundreds of others any day of the week, and releases that aren’t newsworthy automatically get deleted or tossed.
+Any press release is already up against hundreds of others any day of the week.
+Releases that aren’t newsworthy automatically get deleted or tossed.
 You owe your client the service of helping to give that release its best chance of getting covered, and you do that by making the news important.